russdanner/plugin-studio-openai/README.md

-# OpenAI for CrafterCMS' Crafter Stuido
+# OpenAI for CrafterCMS Crafter Stuido
 This plugin adds AI based content and asset generation, improvement and analysis capabilities to Crafter Studio.

 # Installation